CopernicaMarketingSoftware/Documentation/SMTPeter/php-example.md

 This example shows how you can send an email via the REST API of SMTPeter using PHP.

-The next code example shows an simple class called SMTPeter.
+The next code example shows a simple class called SMTPeter.
 The constructor of the class takes your access token as its input.
 Currently only the `post()` member function is implemented with which you can send an email instruction to SMTPeter.